ethz-asl/lpp/README.md

 target_link_libraries(my_executable Log++)
 ```

-3. To update Log++ to the latest commit, execute following commands:
+3. To update Log++ to the latest commit, execute the following commands:

 From submodule directory
 ```shell